LucaMattiocco/Naca0012_EasyVVUQ/README.md

 - `define_params()`: Defines the parameters for the StarCCM+ model.
 - `define_vary()`: Defines the varying quantities for uncertainty quantification.
 - `run_pce_campaign(pce_order, use_files=True)`: Runs a PCE campaign for a StarCCM+ model simulation.
-- `compute_statistical_moments(results, qoi_name)`: Computes statistical moments for a specified quantity of interest.
+- `extract_results(results, qoi_cols)`: Extracts statistical moments and Sobol indices for specified quantities of interest.
-- `compute_sobol_indices(results, field)`: Computes Sobol indices for a specified field.
 - `save_results_to_csv(statistical_moments, sobol_indices, qoi_name, order)`: Saves the statistical moments and Sobol indices to a CSV file.
-- `compute_statistics_and_sobol(results, qoi_name, order, field='Default')`: Computes and prints statistical moments and Sobol indices for a specified quantity of interest and field.
-- `plot_distribution(results, results_df, field, x_label, y_label='Default', plot_title=None, main_title=None, file_name='Default')`: Plots the distribution of samples and KDEs for a specified field and saves the plots to PNG and PDF files.
+- `plot_distribution(results, results_df, field, x_label, y_label='Probability Density', plot_title='Distribution', main_title=None, file_name='distribution_plot')`: Plots the distribution of samples and KDEs for a specified field and saves the plots to PNG and PDF files.

 ## Files Generated

-The script will generate the following files:
+The script generates the following files:

 - **Sobol Indices Files:** CSV files containing Sobol indices for various quantities of interest.
 - **Plots:** PNG and PDF files of the distributions of samples and KDEs for specified fields.
 - **Pickle Files:** Serialized objects for storing intermediate results.
-- **Time Files:** Logs of the time taken for various stages of the simulation and analysis.
+- **Time Logs:** Logs of the time taken for various stages of the simulation and analysis.
 - **Simulation Files:** STAR-CCM+ simulation files generated during the process.
 - **Statistical Moments Files:** CSV files containing computed statistical moments for quantities of interest.
 - **Results CSV Files:** Comprehensive CSV files summarizing the results of the uncertainty quantification.